 The Centre offers Foundation Programme (FP) which provides an opportunity to deepen our understanding and experience of Buddhism through a systematic study of texts written by Geshe Kelsang Gyatso.

 FP is held regularly on Sundays from 9.00am to 1.15pm and taught by Resident Teacher, Ai Peng McBretney.
-We are studying The New Heart of Wisdom.
+We are studying Universal Compassion.
 Everyone is welcome to join FP.

 The purpose of FP is to provide a systematic presentation of particular subjects of Mahayana Buddhism to enable practitioners to deepen their knowledge and experience of Buddhism.